barkbank/barkbank-pawtal/README.md

 The number of dogs created for a user is that user's index modulo 5.
 So user1 to user4 will get 1, 2, 3, and 4 dogs respectively, while user5 will get 0 dogs.

-## Development
+## Backend Development

-### First, run `make` to ensure everything works
+1. First, run `make` to ensure everything works.
 Running `make` does a couple of things.
 It will run `npm install`, format the code using Prettier, start a database for unit tests, run the unit tests, and then tear down the unit test database.

-### Second, coding

-Write your code, and don't forget tests.
+2. Second, write your code, and add tests.

-### Repeat, run `make` again!

-Rinse and repeat.
-Run `make` to test and auto format the code, make changes, and so on and so forth.
+3. Repeat, run `make` again to test and auto format the code, make changes, and so on and so forth.

+## Frontend Development

+1. Start the Playwright application using `make run-playwright`.
+(It is also possible to run all the tests using `make test-ui`, but I find the visual tool more useful for development.)

+2. Make your changes, add the UI tests.
+They live in the `e2e` directory.

 ## Dev deployment